ngpham/petits/rrtl/README.md

 - forall x,y,...: SP(x,y,...) -> SF(x,y,...) is valid (true with all x,y,...)
 - Equivalently: (SP /\ not SF) is unsatisfiable (false with all x,y,...)
 - F = (SP /\ not SF) is written as a CNF formula (the input).
 - Answer: F is unsatisfiable (the given design is valid).
-Or: F is unsatisfiable.
+Or: F is satisfiable (the design is invalid).

 #### Dependencies
 pyparsing